In the novel “The Alchemist”, Brazilian Novelist Paulo Coelho said “when you want something, all the universe conspires in helping you to achieve it.”

 On the top of Dhaulagiri Hill, a Viswa Shanti Stupa (World Peace Pagoda) was jointly built by the Japan Buddha Sangh and the Kalinga Nippon Buddha Sangh in 1972.

 Like other peace pagoda, Dhaula Giri Shanti Stupa has the same structure.
-The stupa contains the statues of prophet Tathagata in all four postures.
+The stupa has the statues of prophet Tathagata in all four postures.

 I loved the place so much that I spent ample time there.
 I just forgot that I had no personal or hired vehicle and it was about 10.2 kilometres away from the main city.
 I started coming back.
 After about 100 meters I got the noise of a car.
 It was a matador filled by Straw.
 I asked whether he could drop me to Bhubaneswar.
 Fortunately, the matador driver was going to Bhubaneswar and he allowed me to seat beside to him.
 I was asking her the fare that he wanted to charge.
 He did not agree to take anything from me.
 When I got down at Ravi Talkies, I offered him chocolate and cigarette.
 Initially he was reluctant to take them but finally he took to chocolates for his daughter and smoked the cigarette with me.